Studying in Munich: paths to the TUM

 A minimum of 60 percent of subject courses must be mathematics courses (preceded by the code MA....).
 The other 40 percent of your courses can be chosen from the programmes of other faculties.
 Language courses do not count.

 Can I change my choice of courses?

-In agreement with your home university, you can change your course choice as soon as the actual course programme for your exchange term is published, at the latest however at the beginning of the lecture period of your exchange term.
+In agreement with your home university, you can change your course choice as soon as the actual course program for your exchange term is published, at the latest however two weeks after the lecture period of your exchange term has started

 At the Faculty of Mathematics we differentiate between three types of teaching: lectures, practice units and seminars.

 Registering for lectures and practice units

 It is sufficient to register at the beginning of the relevant lecture period.
 Registration is via TUMonline

 Registering for seminars